joshbegley/nyt-latest/README.md

 `Gotham and Tigres move on to Saturday's match with emphatic victories over Club América and the Portland Thorns.`\
 https://nytimes.com/athletic/6374312/2025/05/22/gotham-tigres-advance-concacaf-champions-cup-final/

-**Why Yankees’ Jasson Domínguez impressed Aaron Judge before walk-off home run vs. Rangers**\
+**Why Yankees' Jasson Domínguez impressed Aaron Judge before walk-off home run vs. Rangers**\
 `Domínguez's solo homer in the ninth inning gave the Yankees a 4-3 win over the Rangers and sent Yankee Stadium into a frenzy.`\
 https://nytimes.com/athletic/6374229/2025/05/22/yankees-jasson-dominguez-aaron-judge-walk-off-home-run-rangers/